 Choosing a keyword for pay-per-click ads is similar to choosing a keyword for search engine optimization.
 You do not want generic terms.
-Frequently, single-word terms bring so many competitor clicks, compulsive clicks, untargeted prospects, and fraudulent clicks that it is hard to justify buying them.
+Frequently, single-word terms bring so many competitor clicks, compulsive clicks, untargeted prospects, and fraudulent clicks that it is hard to justify buying them unless they are part of a branding campaign.
 Single words are usually poorly targeted AND more expensive.
 If you get into bidding wars over general terms, you are playing the game all wrong.
 Actually, the game is playing you.